Moddinu/data-engineering-toolkit/docs/modeling/fact-data-modeling.md

 3. Not be a log table
 4. Data should be flat

-When should you model in dimensions in fact tables?
+## When should you model in dimensions in fact tables?
+Eg an issue described by Zach Wilson is when in Netflix they wanted to collect all the data of the network used by their apps.
+At first to get the app name they had a join on the table causing a lot of issues so what they did is a wide company change to send the app from where the requested was originating allowing them to insert the app dimension attribute in the network fact table.

 Notes:
 - Use UTC Timezones
 - Raw logs are not facts
+- High volume make fact data much more costly so a retention period is usally set
+- Deduping is up to you